-Myth 3: If you don’t see a rip current, you don’t have to worry about one.
+Myth: If you don’t see a rip current, you don’t have to worry about one.

-Fact: Rip currents can form spontaneously, in response to the interaction of a lot of waves coming together from many directions at once.
+In some cases, rip currents can form spontaneously, in response to the interaction of a lot of waves coming together from many directions at once.

-These wave-induced “flash” rips may last only a few minutes or they may pulse – wax and wane – over a longer period of time, says Bob Guza, a coastal oceanography professor at Scripps Institution of Oceanography, UC San Diego, who has studied transient rip current formation in North Carolina and has had California Sea Grant support to study surf-zone dynamics, including rip currents.
+These wave-induced “flash” rips may last only a few minutes or they may pulse – wax and wane – over a longer period of time, says Bob Guza, a coastal oceanography professor at Scripps Institution of Oceanography, UC San Diego, who has studied transient rip current formation in North Carolina and had California Sea Grant support to study surf-zone dynamics, including rip currents.
 Flash rip currents are not as powerful or dangerous as other rips but they can nonetheless take people off guard and induce panic.

 Written by Christina S. Johnson (2013).
-Updated June 2018
+Updated May 2020.

 NOAA’s California Sea Grant College Program funds marine research, education and outreach throughout California.
 Headquartered at Scripps Institution of Oceanography at the University of California San Diego, California Sea Grant is one of 34 Sea Grant programs in the National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce.